-The 5GS supports the delivery of URSP rules which include the PIN ID to a UE acting as a PEGC registered to 5GS (see 3GPP TS 23.501 [8] and 3GPP TS 23.503 [10]).
+The 5GS supports the delivery of URSP rules which include the PIN ID to a PEGC registered to 5GS (see 3GPP TS 23.501 [8] and 3GPP TS 23.503 [10]).
 The 5GS is enhanced to support the PDU session management for PIN to ensure the end-to-end QoS requirement.

 The end-to-end QoS requirement for each PINE over PIN indirect communication and over PIN-DN communication includes: